floweredscarf/su25/policies/index.md

 ### Project Collaboration

 By contrast, the projects were designed not just for learning (particularly how to be self-reliant in the context of large unfamiliar systems), but also for the dual purpose of evaluating your mastery of the course material.
-As such, they are intended to be completed primarily on your own (or with your partner on project 3, which allow partners), particularly when it comes to writing the actual code.
+As such, they are intended to be completed primarily on your own (or with your partner on project 3, which allows partners), particularly when it comes to writing the actual code.

 ### Exam Misconduct